ChasBowman/plugin-outbound-sms/README.md

 ### Create Outbound Flex Flows

-Run the following Twilio CLI command for each phone number that will be use to create Flex Tasks for outbound SMS.
-You will need the following informaiton:
+Run the following Twilio CLI command for each phone number that will be used to create Flex Tasks for outbound SMS.
+You will need the following information:
    * [Twilio Phone Number in E.164 format]()
    * [Flex Chat Service SID](https://www.twilio.com/console/chat/dashboard)
    * [Flex Task Assignment TaskRouter Workspace SID](https://www.twilio.com/console/taskrouter/workspaces)